 Location

-Chichaqua is a half hour Northeast of Des Moines near Elkhart and Bondurant.
-From Interstate 35: exit at mile 96, go East on NE 126th Avenue, turn North or left on NE 72nd Street., and turn South or right on NE 80th Street.
+Chichaqua is a half hour northeast of Des Moines near Elkhart and Bondurant.
+From Interstate 35: exit at mile 96, go east on NE 126th Avenue through Elkhart, at t intersection turn north or left on NE 72nd Street., and turn south or right on NE 80th Street.

 8700 NE 126th Avenue